mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ### 5.2.
 Interpreting Messages: Serialization and Deserialization

-Once we subscribed to a topic, we must instruct our consumers how to interpret messages coming from the topic.
+Once we subscribed to a topic, we must instruct our consumers how to interpret messages coming from it.
 Apache Kafka introduced the concept of _serde_, which stands for _ser_ializer and _de_serializer.
-A consumer should analyze both the key and the value of a message.
-We give the suitable `Serde` types during the materialization of the read messages into a stream:
+We give the suitable `Serde` types both for messages' keys and values during the materialization of the read messages into a stream:

 ```scala
 Consumer.subscribeAnd(Subscription.topics("updates"))
   .plainStream(Serde.string, Serde.string)
 ```

 The `plainStream` method takes two `Serde` as parameters, the first for the key and the second for the value of a message.
-Fortunately, the zio-kafka library comes with `Serde` for common types:
+Fortunately, the `zio-kafka` library comes with `Serde` for common types:

 ```scala
 // Zio-kafka library code